docker-archive/docker-registry/README.md

 And you might want to add [Basic auth on Nginx](http://wiki.nginx.org/HttpAuthBasicModule) to protect it (if you're not using it on your local network):

-NOTE: The current registry runs on the dotCloud platform:
+NOTE: The central Registry runs on the dotCloud platform:

 ```
 cd dotcloud-registry/